Understanding the List Entry

 Legacy System Information

-In early 2011 we carried out the mammoth task of transferring all the existing designation records (known as legacy data) from the old separate databases (containing listing, scheduling, parks and gardens, battlefields and wreck records) into one new single list known as the National Heritage List for England (NHLE) or the List.
+In early 2011 we carried out the mammoth task of transferring all the existing designation records (known as legacy data) from the old separate databases (containing listing, scheduling, parks and gardens, battlefields and protected wreck records) into one new single list known as the National Heritage List for England (NHLE) or the List.

 Summary of Building/Monument/Site/Garden/Battlefield